It’s not every day you get an opportunity to jump ahead of your competitors. But if one did appear, would you be willing to seize it?

 - Geo-sensitive Dynamic Content Add-ins.
 Some businesses with multiple locations may want to detect the users exact location and deliver specific content and promotions to them.
 The more relevant it is to them at that time and location, the more likely they’ll shop with you rather than a competitor.

 - Download Speed.
 If your server is too slow or your content file sizes are too big, they may not wait.
-And Google uses page loading times as a factor in rankings.
+And Google uses page loading times as a factor in rankings and the use of a better server for this could help with this, you can find the server requirements for WordPress sites to help you improve the speed of your site.
 Your designer needs to keep loading times fast.

 - Integration with Apps for Mobile Push.
 An app isn’t always necessary, however an app offers you the opportunity to push out alerts and messages to your followers and fans.
 Mobile push is a priority this year for many marketers.